 Section 2: Vice Presidents.
 It shall be the duty of the Vice Presidents to preside at meetings in the absence of the President, in the order of their rank, and to assume all the other duties of the office of President in case of his or her death or disability before the expiration of his or her term of office.

 Section 3: Secretary.
-It shall be the duty of the Secretary to keep the records of the meetings of the Kindred and the Executive Board.
-It shall be the duty of the Secretary to carry on such correspondence and referenda as ordered by the Kindred or the Executive Board in connection with the working purposes of the Kindred.
+It shall be the duty of the Secretary to keep the records of the meetings of the Kindred and the Board of Directors.
+It shall be the duty of the Secretary to carry on such correspondence and referenda as ordered by the Kindred or the Board of Directors in connection with the working purposes of the Kindred.
 He or she shall keep a correct list of all members, and shall notify an applicant of his or her approval to membership in the Kindred upon being informed by the Genealogist.
 The Secretary shall render a yearly report of the work of that office at the Annual Meeting.

 Section 5: Treasurer.
-The Treasurer shall hold the funds of the Kindred and shall deposit the same in the name of the Kindred in a bank or banks or invested in such securities as may be designated by the Executive Board or its designee.
-He or she shall pay bills, which have been authorized by the Kindred or a majority of the Executive Board.
+The Treasurer shall hold the funds of the Kindred and shall deposit the same in the name of the Kindred in a bank or banks or invested in such securities as may be designated by the Board of Directors or its designee.
+He or she shall pay bills, which have been authorized by the Kindred or a majority of the Board of Directors.
 He or she shall collect all fees and dues, shall each year send notices to members calling for payment of dues and notify delinquents.
 He or she shall present a statement at each meeting of the Kindred and Executive meeting and a full and audited report at the Annual Meeting.

-Section 6: Executive Board.
-It shall be the duty of the Executive Board to carry out the wishes of the Kindred as voted by the Annual Meeting, to arrange for other meetings when in its judgment it deems best, to endeavor so far as it may to further in every way the carrying out of the aims and purposes of the Kindred as expressed in the Constitution, and provide general management of the affairs of the Kindred, its members making a report to the Annual Meeting.
+Section 6: Board of Directors.
+It shall be the duty of the Board of Directors to carry out the wishes of the Kindred as voted by the Annual Meeting, to arrange for other meetings when in its judgment it deems best, to endeavor so far as it may to further in every way the carrying out of the aims and purposes of the Kindred as expressed in the Constitution, and provide general management of the affairs of the Kindred, its members making a report to the Annual Meeting.